solliancenet/byoc-hackathon/README.md

 - [Prompt injection article from the Open Worldwide Application Security Project (OWASP)](https://genai.owasp.org/llmrisk/llm01-prompt-injection/) to understand the core principles of prompt injection vulnerabilities.

+You may now go to the starter solution in Visual Studio and complete Challege 4.
+Locate the exercises by searching for `//TODO: [Challenge 4]` as shown in [Finding the Coding Challenges](#finding-the-coding-challenges).
+Then complete each exercise.

 Open-ended exercises (recommended to be completed at the end of the hackathon):
 - Implement an `ISystemPromptService` class that retrieves the system prompt from a different source (e.g., Azure Cosmos DB, GitHub, etc.) and use it in the solution.